MewsSystems/gitbook-connector-api/operations/companies.md

 ## Get all companies

 Returns all company profiles of the enterprise, possibly filtered by identifiers, names or other filters.
-This operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request